KrishSavaliyaUni/FSWD_assignment_2/README.md

 "# FSWD_assignment_2"
-"# FSWD_assignment_2 /nThis is Dynamic Dashbord example site."
+"This is Dynamic Dashbord example site."